 - Cool off.
 Avoid hurt feelings by taking a walk or a few deep breaths before confronting someone.

 - Listen – really listen.
-Ask your child or your spouse what you can do better.
+Ask your parent, or your child or your spouse what you can do better.
 Listen closely and pay full attention.
 Then work together to reach an understanding or compromise.

 - Express yourself.
 Help your family understand your feelings and actions.